ZannisVidalis/jobExecutor-via-pipes/README.md

 # JobCommander
 When executed, jobCommander first checks whether the server (jobExecutorServer) is running.
 If the server is not active, jobCommander launches it using exec.

 It then reads the .txt file created by the server to obtain its process ID (PID).

 Before sending a command through the pipe, jobCommander sends a SIGCONT signal to the server.
 This signal notifies the server that a new command is about to be transmitted.

 ### Commands
+1. issueJob <command>: Submits a job.
+It will be placed in either the running queue (if slots are available) or the waiting queue.
+Each job receives a unique jobID (e.g., job_1).
+2. setConcurrency <N>: Sets the maximum number of concurrent jobs.
+If increased, jobs are moved from the waiting queue to execution.
+If decreased, the change is applied only if the running queue is empty.
+3. stop <jobID>: Stops a running job or removes it from the waiting queue:
+4. poll running / poll queued: Lists all currently running or queued jobs with their jobID, original command, and queue position.
+5. exit: Shuts down the server, deletes the jobExecutorServer.txt file, and closes named pipes.